 Do tick the box for holiday cover if living in halls, it doesn't normally cost any more, however do note you're only covered for a maximum of 30 consecutive days during each holiday period.

-Protect Your Bubble offer gadget, travel and bicycle insurance and are now offering 15% off these for students for a limited time!
+Protect Your Bubble offer gadget and jewellery insurance and are now offering 15% off these for students for a limited time!
 To make the most of this offer, and to find out more about the cover provided, please visit Protect Your Bubble.

 All the major banks offer student policies, and extensions from some home insurance policies are also available.
 Do note that your home insurance make have a much higher excess than specialist student insurance - insurers in this arena tell us they handle many very modest claims which could not be claimed for if a higher excess was in place.

 If necessary you can extend existing cover - say on parental home insurance policy or basis student policy through the existing provider (Endsleigh for instance can be reached via this link), or by insuring a specific item such as a laptop or mobile insurance such as that available through the moneymaxim gadget insurance comparison service.
 For instance, Cheaper Gadget Insurance are just one of the companies on that website and offer a gadget policy that will provide up to £500 of cover for multiple gadgets from just £59.99.

 A full comparison service is not available for student insurance - the products tend to be launched at short notice, and have a fairly short shelf life (the vast majority are bought before October), so before development is completed the customer demand would have fallen away.
 During the student 'season' the insurers often amend cover as well if they find product development is necessary, so we would suggest you to undertake personalised quotation with each company - it only takes a few minutes, and individual situations can be easily catered for.

 Before you start though, identify the following as that will make the process simpler!